Equitability and explosive synchronisation in multiplex and higher-order networks: Results

 In the SI, we show a correspondence between $\cP$-synchronised $\cP$-equitable solutions $\vec\bx$ of the parent dynamical system, and (global) solutions $\vec\by$ of the quotient dynamical system, by setting $\by_k = \bx_i$ for any $i \in C_k$.
 Formally, $\bx=(\bx_1,\ldots,\bx_N)$ is a $\cP$-synchronised, $\cP$-equitable solution of Eq.~\eqref{eq:dynamical-system-general} if and only if $\vec\by=(\by_1,\ldots,\by_M)$ is a solution of Eq.~\eqref{eq:quotient-dynamics}, where $\by_k = \bx_i$ for any $i \in C_k$.

-This means that we can construct equitable, cluster synchronised solutions on an arbitrary multilayer network with respect to an arbitrary partition, simply by `lifting' (repeating on each node in a cluster) a solution of the quotient multilayer network.
-Again, we are not making any claims on the \emph{stability} of the synchronised solutions.
-Indeed, even if the quotient solution is stable, the parent solution will be stable under uniform perturbations of all the nodes in the cluster, but not necessarily under arbitrary, non-uniform perturbations.
+This means that we can construct equitable, cluster synchronised solutions on an arbitrary multiplex network with respect to an arbitrary partition, simply by `lifting' (repeating on each node in a cluster) a solution of the quotient multiplex network.
+That is, in this sense, equitability implies cluster synchronisation (the existence of cluster synchronised solutions on the clusters of the chosen equitable partition).
+Again, we are not making any claims on the \emph{stability} of the synchronised solutions: even if the quotient solution is stable, the parent solution will be stable under uniform perturbations of all the nodes in the cluster, but not necessarily under arbitrary, non-uniform perturbations.

 As an example, the biplex network $G_A$ in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs} was constructed in this way: starting with an arbitrary (quotient) network on 7 nodes, substitute node 7 by an arbitrary graph (on four nodes 7, 8, 9 and 10 in this case) and connect the new nodes to the other nodes in an equitable way (each node 1 to 6 connects to either all, or none, of the nodes 7 to 10 in the cluster) to create the parent graph.
 (Of course, other, more complex, equitable connectivity patterns are possible.)